altaga/EffiSend-MXNB/README.md

   <img src="./Images/logo.png" width="20%">
 </p>

-EffiSend is a decentralized identity platform powered by MXNB.
-It combines FaceID biometrics and an AI agent for secure, seamless identity management.
-Integrated with Juno, it enables SPEI on/off ramps and rewards users for verified interactions and ecosystem participation—bridging trust, finance, and incentives in one experience
+EffiSend is an identity and payments platform powered by MXNB.
+It combines Face-ID biometrics and an AI agent for secure, seamless identity and finance management.
+Integrated with Juno, it enables SPEI on/off ramps and rewards users for verified interactions and ecosystem participation—bridging trust, finance, and incentives.

 ## ⚡Fast Links: